AlexandrErohin/home-assistant-flightradar24/README.md

  - Current in area
  - Entered area
  - Exited area
+ - Additional tracked

+### Configuration
+ - Add track aircraft reg number
+ - Remove track aircraft reg number

-Sensors shows how many flights in the given area, just have entered or exited it.
+Sensors shows how many flights in the given area, additional tracked, just have entered or exited it.
 All sensors have attribute `flights` with list of [flight object](#flight) contained a full information by every relevant flight for the sensor

+Configuration inputs fields allows to add or remove a flight to/from sensor - Additional tracked

 ## Installation